Skip to main content

 Pet Sitting Unleashes Potential Liability

-Pet sitting may sound like the "purr-fect" way to combine your love of animals with your need to make some scratch cash.
-But on the other paw, you may want to think about potential liability issues that can come back to bite you.
+Pet sitting or dog walking may sound like an amazing way to combine your love of animals with your need to make some cash.
+But you may want to think about potential liability issues that can come back to bite you.

 For example, just because you're not the pet's owner doesn't necessarily mean that you aren't responsible if something goes wrong.
-And if you are the owner, pet sitting can still unleash some unwanted legal consequences.
+And if you are the owner, pet sitting can still unleash some unwanted legal consequences if your pet causes someone else to have property damage or bodily injury.

 When Animals Attack

-If a pet bites an innocent bystander, both the pet sitter and pet's owner could potentially be held liable.
+If a pet bites an innocent bystander, both the pet sitter and the pet's owner could potentially be held liable.
 Generally, animal bites are traced back to the owner of the animal under a strict liability theory.
-There are a few exceptions, however (for example, if the animal was provoked).
-In addition, if a pet sitter was in control of the animal at the time of the attack, then she may find herself on the receiving end of a lawsuit.
+The owner is not always liable, however (for example, if the animal was provoked).
+In addition, if a pet sitter or dog walker was in control of the animal at the time of the attack, then they may find themselves on the receiving end of a lawsuit for things like medical expenses and medical bills or even vet bills if the pet bites another animal.

 When Animals Escape

-You generally want to avoid what happened to CJ the chimp, but sometimes it's out of your hands.
-A key question to ask when an animal gets loose: Is it is considered to be wild or domestic?
-That's because owners of wild animals can be held strictly liable for their animals' acts, regardless of any safety precautions they may have taken; domestic animal owners may not be held to such a standard.
+You generally want to avoid what happened to CJ the chimp, but sometimes, it's out of your hands.
+A key question to ask when an animal gets loose from a home or kennel is whether it is considered to be wild or domestic.
+That's because owners of wild animals can be held strictly liable for their animals' acts, regardless of any safety precautions they may have taken; domestic animal owners may not be held to the same standard.

 When Animals Die

-If the pet dies while a sitter is on the job, the sitter could obviously face some liability.
+If the pet dies while a pet sitter is on the job, the sitter could face some liability.
 This depends, of course, on the sitter's role in the pet's death.
-If Fido or Fluffy died of natural causes, then you're sittin' pretty.
-But if you were somehow negligently involved in an action that led to its demise, you could be in trouble.
+If Fido or Fluffy died of natural causes, then you're sitting pretty.
+But if you were somehow negligently involved in an action that led to your client’s pet crossing the rainbow bridge, you could be in trouble.

 When Pet Sitters Are Liable

 Some pet sitters get their assignments through a pet-sitting agency, which could make them either an employee or independent contractor of some sort.
-This means that while vicarious liability could potentially apply, most actions that a sitter performs outside the scope of pet sitting -- such as committing a crime like theft, for example -- generally fall entirely on the sitter, and not on the agency.
+This means that while vicarious liability could potentially apply, most actions that a sitter performs outside the scope of pet sitting — such as committing a crime like theft, for example — generally fall entirely on the sitter and not on the agency.
 (Unless an owner can prove negligent training or hiring practices, like failure to conduct background checks.)
-For pet owners, this is an important consideration in figuring out which party, or parties, may be held liable for a pet sitter's acts.
+For pet owners, this is important in figuring out which party, or parties, may be held liable for a pet sitter's acts.
+For pet sitters they may want to belong to a group like pet sitters international so they are up to date on everything they need to know.

 Was this helpful?